Sumting-wong-creator/CODEX_TRYING/README.md

 Add your Gemini API key in the options page.
 You can encrypt it with a custom passphrase; the key can be unlocked for 30 minutes using AES-GCM (PBKDF2 key derivation).
 No key data leaves your machine.

-## Hebrew & RTL Tips

-- All chat bubbles use `dir="auto"`, and the sidebar fully supports RTL scripts like Hebrew.
-- Currency detection surfaces ₪, $, and “חינם” pricing cues inside the page context summary.

 ## Troubleshooting

 - If streaming stalls, click **Stop** and resend your message.
 - Missing API key?
 Open the options page and ensure it is saved or unlocked.
 - To clear history, start a new chat from the sidebar header.

+## Language Defaults

+- The assistant responds in English by default to keep guidance consistent.
+Ask explicitly if you prefer another language.
+- Interface copy is written in English while still respecting `dir="auto"` for accessibility.

-Enjoy safer, more transparent browsing with Agentic Web Assistant!
+Enjoy safer, more transparent browsing with HAWA!